CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 you can commit using `git commit` this will open an editor to write a message, **Messages** must be verbose with one line title, and a verbose description of what you have done in this commit, to tell future-you and your friends, why did you add a crypto-mining malware to the coffee-machine software

+you can add an inline message using `git commit -m "<your message>`